 Amyotrophic Lateral Sclerosis (ALS), also commonly referred to as “Lou Gehrig’s Disease”, was first discovered in 1869.
 The ALS Association estimates there are over 20,000 Americans living with the disease at any given time.
 For over 30 years their organization has been raising awareness and funding research with the hope of ultimately finding a cure for ALS.

 On September 19th, the Golden West ALS chapter showed up at MobilityWorks in the afternoon with plenty of ice cold buckets of water and cameras were rolling.
 In the past, it was tradition to nominate three other participants to either take the ice bucket challenge or donate, but Steve went above and beyond.
 He nominated several friends, family members and co-workers to participate.
 You can watch the video on the Walk to Defeat ALS – Golden West Chapter Facebook page.

 Steve Riffle and his team have currently raised of $1,500 towards their goal of reaching $5,000 before the walk next month.
 The Silicon Valley Walk has a total goal of raising $210,000 and with a few weeks to go, they are almost half way there.
-Click here if you are in the Bay area and interested in participating in the walk or visit the MobilityWorks team page to learn more or donate to their cause.
+Click here if you are in the Bay area and interested in participating in the walk.